chuckstack/chuckstack.github.io/src-ls/postgres-conventions.md

 - Reduce development time
 - Reduce development environment complexity
 - Reduce learning time
-- Reduce complexity
+- Reduce operational complexity
 - Maximize use of conventions
-- Minimize the number of expertise needed to articulate a design
+- Minimize the number of experts needed to articulate a design

 ## Schema